Key Vault virtual machine extension for Linux

 Extension Dependency Ordering

 The Key Vault VM extension supports extension ordering if configured.
-By default the extension reports that it has successfully started as soon as it has started polling.
-However, it can be configured to wait until it has successfully downloaded the complete list of certificates before reporting a successful start.
-If other extensions depend on having the full set of certificates installed before they start, then enabling this setting will allow those extensions to declare a dependency on the Key Vault extension.
+By default the extension reports successful start as soon as polling starts.
+However, you can configure it to wait until it successfully downloads the complete list of certificates before reporting a successful start.
+If other extensions depend on installed certificates before they start, then enabling this setting will allow those extensions to declare a dependency on the Key Vault extension.
 This will prevent those extensions from starting until all certificates they depend on have been installed.
-The extension will retry the initial download indefinitely and remain in a Transitioning
+The extension will retry the initial download indefinitely and remain in a Transitioning state.

 To turn on extension dependency, set the following: